ferruzzi/Gygax75-miststlkr/pages/week2.md

 [//]: # (TODO)
 **Location**: St Charles Ave at Sixth St

-**Public Interest**: The Christ Church Cathedral was the first non-Roman Catholic Church in the state of Louisiana.
-The church, originally erected in 1816 at Canal and Bourbon Streets, was redesigned three times to compensate its growing membership.
+**Public Interest**: Originally erected in 1816, the Christ Church Cathedral was the first non-Roman Catholic Church in the state of Louisiana.

 **Special Interest**: